Environmental Management

 Basic Approach

-The Daifuku Group recognizes growing global environmental problems as a significant challenge in the business environment facing the Group.
+The Daifuku Group recognizes growing global environmental problems as a significant challenge in the business environment surrounding the Group.
 In 2011, we established the Daifuku Environmental Vision 2020 and have been focused on three themes: promoting environmentally friendly activities in business operations, expanding environmentally friendly products and services, and strengthening our environmental management platform.
-In 2021, to address these increasingly serious problems, the Group outlined our ideal vision for 2050 in the new Daifuku Environmental Vision 2050, which includes aiming for a world where material handling systems have zero environmental impact.
-We have designated climate change and energy, as well as resource recycling as critical issue areas, and have set targets for each of them.
+Also in 2021, to address these increasingly serious issues, the Group outlined our ideal vision for 2050 in the Daifuku Environmental Vision 2050.
+Subsequently, in order to meet the demands of society at a higher standard, we revised this Vision in 2023 and set a goal to realize a world where material handling systems operate with zero environmental impact by 2050.
+We have designated addressing climate change, promoting resource recycling, and coexisting with nature as our three crucial issue areas, and we have set targets for each.
+We will contribute to the development of a sustainable society through group-wide initiatives under the leadership of the management.

 Group Code of Conduct (extract)